 There are two options for purchasing this property from the developer.
 Davidon Homes, which currently owns the property, is willing to sell the entire property for $11 million or to sell the most environmentally sensitive 44 acres of the land for $4.1 million.
 This part of the property is also the most viable portion of the land to protect as open space for public enjoyment.
 To date, we have completed our initial escrow payment of $4.1 million with a combination of public donations and a bridge loan.
 We have until December 1, 2018 to increase that total to $11 million for the full buy-out.
 Before Davidon transfers title to us for the 44 acres of parkland, our agreement requires approval from the Petaluma City Council on Davidon’s plans to develop 28 homes on the north side of the property.

 The Sonoma County Regional Parks District wants to expand Helen Putnam Regional Park to include the largest and most environmentally valuable open space within Scott Ranch, provided independent funds are available to help construct park improvements – including building trails and providing parking and restroom facilities.
 The Sonoma Land Trust currently holds $1 million that could be used to pay for such improvements.

 Where is the money coming from?

-The Sonoma Land Trust holds an additional $1 million for conversion of part or all of Scott Ranch to public park land.
+The Sonoma Land Trust currently holds $1 million for conversion of part or all of Scott Ranch to public park land.
 KCPP will discuss how best to use these additional funds to develop the Putnam Park extension with the land trust, Petalumans for Responsible Planning, and Sonoma County Regional Parks.